Panthers–Saints rivalry: 2018–2021: Final seasons of Brees and Newton

 The Panthers and Newton would part ways following the 2019 season.
 Brees would retire from the NFL following the 2020 season.
 Brees passed for 7,949 yards and 55 touchdowns in his career against the Panthers, both figures higher than any other player.
 In what would be his final regular season game, Brees threw for three touchdowns and led the Saints to a 33–7 victory over the Panthers.
 In doing so, the Saints completed a season sweep of the entire NFC South division, becoming the first team to do so.

 Newton briefly returned to the Panthers in 2021, but was on the bench against the Saints.
-The 2021 season would also be the last for Payton, as he retired from coaching following the season.
+The 2021 season would also be the last for Payton, as he retired from coaching following the season; he later returned to coach the Denver Broncos in 2023.